softawaregmbh/docker-webdev/README.md

 ```
 // Parameters
 [1] node-version        # node-version according to https://hub.docker.com/r/library/node/
-[2] application-type(s) # 0, one or more Dockerfile-Suffixes as seen in ./images
-                        # e.g. "angular" | "angular, webpack"
-                        # if omitted, only plain base images are created

 // Flags
 -silent    # omit Docker-Output only show success and error messages